transferzero/transferzero-sdk-dotnet/docs/PayinMethodsApi.md

         Dim debitsApi As AccountDebitsApi = New AccountDebitsApi(configuration)

         Dim apiInstance = new PayinMethodsApi(configuration)
-        Dim payinMethodID = new Guid() REM Guid | ID of the payin method whose collection process should be retried  Example: `/v1/payin_methods/9d4d7b73-a94c-4979-ab57-09074fd55d33/retry`
+        Dim payinMethodID = new Guid?() REM Guid? | ID of the payin method whose collection process should be retried  Example: `/v1/payin_methods/9d4d7b73-a94c-4979-ab57-09074fd55d33/retry`

         Try